pszmyd/car-race-csharp/README.md

    boolean IsThereABrokenTruck() // returns true if there is a broken truck on track

   Weather
-   SetRaining() // 30% chance of rain.
-   booleanIsRaining() // is it raining currently.
+   boolean Raining // property which gives back is it raining or not.
+30% chance of rain

   Car // If there is a broken down Truck on the track, then limit the max speed of cars to 75 km/h.
    NormalSpeed // the normal speed of the car.
 Set to a random number in the constructor between 80-110km/h.